THE STORY-LINE OF “CRYSTAL DREAMING, the MUSICAL”

-Mirabelle, our young heroine who possesses other worldly powers, Cabanossi, a mischievous gnome, fairy folk, Zanya the talking tree, angelic beings, Sly the evil antagonist, and a utopian civilization existing in a higher dimension.
-They all come together in this uplifting, mystical, magical musical-perfect for our time.
+The young heroine Mirabelle who has unique, magical powers, Cabanossi- a mischievous gnome, fairy folk, Zanya the talking tree, angelic beings, Sly the evil antagonist, a great romance and a mystical, crystal world.
+They all come together in this uplifting, richly orchestrated, musical-perfect for our time.

 The play opens with Cabanossi inviting the audience to consider whether the unfolding story is a myth or true.
 The fairy folk enter excitedly looking forward to their dawn escapades with young Mirabelle.
-After scattering potash around Zanya the tree, Mirabelle forgetfully wipes her dirty hands on her nighty, much to the delight of Cabanossi and the fairy folk.
-Ma Annie, Mirabelle’s frustrated, anxious mother, who has no understanding of her daughter’s gifts, enters and castigates her…a common occurrence.
+After scattering potash around Zanya, Mirabelle forgetfully wipes her dirty hands on her nighty, much to the delight of Cabanossi and the fairy folk.
+Ma Annie, Mirabelle’s frustrated, anxious mother, who has no understanding of her daughter’s gifts, enters and castigates her yet again. (…a common occurrence).

-Feeling unaccepted by her mother and reliving the quarrel between her parents over what they perceive as her strange behaviour (which results in her father leaving home), Mirabelle seeks comfort from three angels who are her guiding lights.
-She tells them of seeing flashing images of a new, better world that she longs for.
+Feeling unaccepted by her mother and reliving the quarrel between her parents over what they percieve as her strange behaviour, (which results in her father leaving home), Mirabelle seeks comfort from three angels who are her loving guides.
+She tells them of seeing flashing images of an exciting world that she dreams of.
 Even at this young age, Mirabelle has a sense of a destiny, as yet unnamed.

-Later that day, at school, protecting her socially challenged friend Thomas from Sly’s bullying, Mirabelle is supported by Cabanossi who casts a spell on Sly causing him great embarrassment.
+Later that day, at school, protecting her socially challenged friend Thomas from Sly’s bullying, Mirabelle is joined by Cabanossi as they cast a spell on Sly causing him great embarrassment.
 Sly, already intensely jealous of Mirabelle, swears revenge.

-Moving forward in time, Mirabelle is now 15.
-We find her sitting with Thomas in the schoolyard encouraging him to enjoy his unique qualities.
+Moving forward in time, (Mirabelle is 15), we find her sitting with Thomas in the schoolyard encouraging him to enjoy his unique qualities.
 Sly, who’s vengeful feelings towards Mirabelle have intensified, and who has been working at increasing his own dark, magical powers, enters with his class mates.
 His attempt to cast a spell on Mirabelle is moderately successful, causing her to become very confused.
-Mirabelle’s more powerful counter spell causes Sly to spin and fall.
+Mirabelle’s more powerful counter spell causes Sly to foolishly spin and fall.
 This only strengthens his resolve to undermine her in every way possible.

 It is the night of Mirabelle’s 16th birthday party, on which, in conversation with her angels, she is informed she is still not ready to know her destiny.
 With her party in full swing, and under the influence of a more powerful spell from Sly, Mirabelle dares her friends to watch her fly.
 Climbing Zanya, her tree, she falls and is rendered unconscious.